 Fig. 2.
-Serverless architecture where servers are scale up and down based on demand
+Serverless architecture where servers are scale up and down based on demand Source: compiled by the authors

 There are a couple of differences between the two architecture diagrams.
-One is that in the on-premises example, you have one server that needs to be load-balanced and auto-scaled by the developer.
+One is that in the onpremises example, you have one server that needs to be load-balanced and auto-scaled by the developer.
 In the cloud solution, the application is run in stateless compute containers that are brought up and down by triggered functions.
 Another difference is the separation of services in the Serverless example [5].